Buddy Lazier: 1993

 For 1993, Lazier returned with Leader Card Racing to drive the No. 20 Lola T91/00-Ilmor.
 At the season-opening Australian FAI IndyCar Grand Prix at Surfers Paradise, Lazier started in 25th place but retired after 35 laps due to a suspension failure.
-At Phoenix, Lazier started in 18th place and finished in 17th place due to a header problem after 141 laps.
-Lazier finished his first race of the season at Long Beach; he started in 24th place and finished in 19th place, fifteen laps down.
+At Phoenix, Lazier started in eighteenth place and finished in seventeenth place due to a header problem after 141 laps.
+Lazier finished his first race of the season at Long Beach; he started in 24th place and finished in nineteenth place, fifteen laps down.
 At the Indianapolis 500, the team once again acquired sponsorship from Viper Auto Security, and restored a Buick engine to the chassis.
 During qualifying Lazier's car blew an engine and was unable to qualify for the race.
 At Milwaukee, Seaway Food Town and Project Pacific returned as the sponsors for the team.
-Lazier started in 20th place and finished in 15th place, thirteen laps down.
+Lazier started in twentieth place and finished in fifteenth place, thirteen laps down.

 At the ITT Automotive Grand Prix of Detroit, Lazier started in 26th place but crashed out of the race after completing 55 laps.
 The team then used a Lola T92/00-Ilmor at Cleveland and Michigan.
 At Cleveland, the car had additional sponsorship from Viper Auto Security and Applebee's; Lazier started in 23rd place but suffered an electrical issue after completing 61 laps.
-At Michigan, the car was unsponsored and Lazier started in 18th place.
+At Michigan, the car was unsponsored and Lazier started in eighteenth place.
 Oil pressure problems occurred during the race, forcing Lazier's retirement after completing 43 laps.
 The team restored the Buick engine for the New England 200 at New Hampshire International Speedway, where Lazier failed to qualify.
-Lazier scored his best finish of the season at the Texaco/Havoline 200 at Road America with a 14th-place finish.
-The team acquired sponsorship from Financial World starting at the Pioneer Electronics 200 at Mid-Ohio Sports Car Course; Lazier finished in 20th place in the race, and ultimately finished 35th in the championship.
+Lazier scored his best finish of the season at the Texaco/Havoline 200 at Road America with a fourteenth-place finish.
+The team acquired sponsorship from Financial World starting at the Pioneer Electronics 200 at Mid-Ohio Sports Car Course; Lazier finished in twentieth place in the race, and ultimately finished 35th in the championship.